-Adult acne is a common cosmetic woe of both men and women.
+Adult acne is a comon cosmetic woe of both men and women.
 This skin malady that is associated with awkward teenage years can afflict adults well into their 30’s, 40’s and even 50’s.
 Fortunately there are effective acne treatments, and Hallie Gould, beauty writer at Byrdie reveals “expert advice and acne products that won’t break the bank” in her article “How to Get Rid of Breakouts Without Spending a Ton of Money.”

 Are you on a clear skin diet?

 Certain foods are linked with acne breakouts.
 Dairy consumption, in particular, is correlated with cystic acne, those pesky zits that form under the skin, usually around the chin and jaw line, leaving tender, inflamed red bumps that can last for weeks.
-Byrdie quotes a skin care expert who recommends people dealing with this type of adult acne “eliminate dairy for three full weeks, including yogurt, cheese, and milk.
+Byrdie quotes a skin care expert who recomends people dealing with this type of adult acne “eliminate dairy for three full weeks, including yogurt, cheese, and milk.
 If you don’t develop any new cysts in this three-week time period, then this might be the solution to your problem.”

 Get Discount Acne Medication

 Acne medication can help clear breakouts, but whether over the counter or prescription, acne medication can leave a dent in your wallet.
-For advice on savings some money at the drugstore, Byrdie interviews SKINNEY Medspa’s own Dr. Hadley King, and NYC dermatologist. “ ‘Take advantage of coupons and promotions, even for prescription products,’ recommends Dr. Hadley King… ‘For example, there are coupons for prescription acne products like Aczone 7.5% Gel where you can pay no more than $15.’ ”
+For advice on savings some money at the drugstore, Byrdie interviews SKINNEY Medspa’s own Dr. Hadley King, and NYC dermatologist. “ ‘Take advantage of coupons and promotions, even for prescription products,’ recomends Dr. Hadley King… ‘For example, there are coupons for prescription acne products like Aczone 7.5% Gel where you can pay no more than $15.’ ”

 If your adult acne is a serious problem, professional acne treatment may be your best option.
 State of the art laser technology can clear skin, help eliminate acne, and even reduce the appearance of acne scars.